lassemon/hatsuportal_old/README.md

 - run `docker-compose up -d`
 - (on windows run `docker-volume-watcher`, see http://blog.subjectify.us/miscellaneous/2017/04/24/docker-for-windows-watch-bindings.html for more info)
 - `http://localhost/api/docs/` should now answer with swagger documentation
+- DISCLAIMER: note that in the API project, nodemon only updates dependency changes trough the ./src/server.ts inclusion hierarchy (_see nodemon.json file_), but does not run for example commands like `tsoa swagger` or `tsoa routes`.
+To make sure all changes are deployed to server, run `npm run build`, `docker-compose down` and `docker-compose up` commands to generate all files.

 ## Docker cheatsheet
 - `docker ps` lists all running docker containers